damodaravadhani/DocumentationPSCLI/MigrationGuideServiceBus.md

 ## CheckNameAvailability

 ### Test-AzServiceBusName
-- Output type of parameter `-InputObject` has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSCheckNameAvailabilityResultAttributes` to
+- Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSCheckNameAvailabilityResultAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ICheckNameAvailabilityResult`.